drop2jyoti/Estimation-of-Obesity-Levels/README.md

       <ul>
         <li>Pandas</li>
         <li>Numpy</li>
-        <li>matplotlib</li>
+        <li>Matplotlib</li>
         <li>Scikit-Learn</li>
-        <li>Seaborn</li>
+        <li>seaborn</li>
         <li>XGBoost</li>
-        <li>Shap</li>
+        <li>SHAP</li>
       </ul>
-For more details please see the [requirements.txt](requirement.txt) file.
+For more details, please see the [requirements.txt](requirement.txt) file.

 ## Dataset Information
 As this dataset is **synthetic** with all classes balanced, class imbalance is not an issue. **77% of the data** was generated synthetically using the **Weka tool** and the **SMOTE filter**, while **23% of the data** was collected directly from users through a web platform.

-The dataset contain 16 features such as family history of being overweight and consumption patterns, which we analyze here to determine their impact on obesity levels.
+The dataset contains 16 features such as family history of being overweight and consumption patterns, which we analyze here to determine their impact on obesity levels.
-Additionally, we consider how the feature technology usage (e.g. smartphone, TV, videogames, computers and other digital tools) correlates with obesity across various age groups.
+Additionally, we consider how physical activity, modes of transportation, calorie monitoring and technology usage correlate with obesity across various age groups.

 The target variable, **Obesity Level**, represents obesity levels and includes **7 classes**, making this a **multi-class classification problem**.
 The classes are as follows: